Come, and Follow Me

 More Information on Discipleship

 The pages that follow this one are designed to give you useful information about growing as disciples and growing new disciples.
 Some of that information is oriented to making new disciples, and is more typical of what people think evangelism is.
 You will find this information under the heading, “Making New Disciples.”
 Some of it is focused on nurturing faith in people who are already disciples, and you will find that information under the heading, “Growing as Disciples”.
-Finally, some of what you will read in these pages is about calling people back to faith who have not been to church in a very long time, and have perhaps walked away from out Lord.
+Finally, some of what you will read in these pages is about calling people back to faith who have not been to church in a very long time, and have perhaps walked away from our Lord.